Rod MacDonald: Recordings & tours

 MacDonald has appeared on stage with many artists, including Pete Seeger, Peter Yarrow, Odetta, Tom Paxton, the Violent Femmes, Suzanne Vega, Shawn Colvin, Dave Van Ronk, Emmylou Harris, Richie Havens, Ani DiFranco, Tom Chapin, Jack Hardy, David Massengill, Joe Jencks and many others.
 MacDonald was a regular contributor to the Fast Folk Musical Magazine, publishing 21 songs and interviewing other artists, and appeared in its annual concerts.
 He has performed at major festivals in Philadelphia, Winnipeg, Florida, South Florida, Riverhawk, Boston, Kerrville, Greenwich Village, Falcon Ridge, New Bedford Summerfest, Port Fairy (Australia), Friuli (Italy), Edinburgh Fringe and Trowbridge (UK), and on the radio program Mountain Stage.
 He was reportedly the first American singer to tour the newly independent Czech Republic in 1991, and has made 50 tours in Europe since 1985, nearly all of them with NYC bassist Mark Dann.
-He completed a RT tour of the US through summer 2024, and as of January 2025 has announced dates in the SW, SE and NE US in spring.
+He completed a RT tour of the US in summer 2024, and as of March 2026 has announced dates in Florida and the northeast US in spring and summer.

 In May 2011, Brambus Records and Blue Flute Music released Songs Of Freedom, a collection of 16 previously unreleased songs, in Switzerland and the US; Blue Flute also released Big Brass Bed's Dylan Jam + 2, a new set of 9 Bob Dylan compositions and two originals.
 In May 2014 Blue Flue Music released the solo cd Later That Night, as well as Big Tent, a new cd by Big Brass Bed.
 Later That Night was named "Best Local Cd of 2014" by The Palm Beach Post and reached the top ten in national roots and folk music charts.
 In 2017 Blue Flute Music released Rod MacDonald & Mark Dann: Live At Music-Star, a concert DVD recorded in Norderstedt, Germany in April 2016.
 On May 1, 2018, Blue Flute Music released Beginning Again, MacDonald's 12th solo recording.
 His 13th, Boulevard, was released December 10, 2020; in March 2021, Boulevard was #11 on the Folk Alliance national folk music chart.

 On June 1, 2023, Blue Flute Music released Rants And Romance, his 14th solo recording; the 17-song collection charted at #5 on the Folk Alliance national folk music chart in summer 2023.
 Writing in Goldmine, Lee Zimmerman called it "flush with astute observations and commentary on the current stage of politics and populism at a time when courtesy and common sense seem to have gone wholly astray.
 The material is pointed and prophetic, with melodies that ring, resonate and make emphatic impressions."